 - Cut pig’s tail and beef into 2-inch pieces.
 Boil pig's tails and beef in a saucepan at least 4 times to remove salt content.
 Fill the pan with enough tap water to cover the meat and set to boil.
 After each boil, discard the water.
 Depending on where you buy your pig's tail, it may be saltier or not as salty as other places.
 After the 4th boil the meat should be cooked enough for you to taste it for salt.
 You may boil it more if you need it to be less salty.

-- To 8 cups of water in a large stew pot, add washed beans and the meat.
+- To 8 cups of water in a large stock pot, add washed beans and the meat.
 Add garlic and cover the pot.
 When the water begins to boil, the beans will come to the surface of the water.
 Use 1 cup of cold water to "sink" the floating beans.
 Cook for 1.5-2hours until the beans are cooked and the meat is fork tender.
 If the meat is not tender enough, cook for a longer time until the meat is fork tender.
+You will need to keep adding water as the beans and meat cook and the water cooks off.

 - Once the beans and meat are cooked, add scallions, thyme, scotch bonnet, pimento, tomato, onion and coconut milk (if using) to the pot.
 Allow the stew to come up to a boil.